-Table 38.
-Insert Menu Items ----------- -------------------
+Table 39.
+Insert Menu Items

-Menu Item Description Template Placeholder Clip Inserts a placeholder where a clip from a Screen Recording and Computer Audio, Camera and Microphone, or IOS device will be inserted in a new document created using a template Placeholder Clip Type: • Screen Recording and Computer Audio Camera and Microphone iOS Device A template placeholder clip will be replaced with the content when creating a new document from a template Cancel Insert Narration Inserts a narration from an audio device.
-End after: 10 secs Mute audio playing during narration 1m30s 2 Choose (Shift-Command-V) Imports media files into your project at the current scrubber position.
+Menu ItemDescriptionTemplate Placeholder ClipInserts a placeholder where a clip from a Screen Recording and Computer Audio, Camera and Microphone, or IOS device will be inserted in a new document created using a template.

+Narration

+Inserts a narration from an audio device.

+Choose...
+(Shift-Command-V)

+Imports media files into your project at the current scrubber position.
 ScreenFlow displays the Open dialog, so that you can browse your file system or network server and select the media file to add to the project's media library and timeline.